wastefull/Wdb/src/docs/admin/logger/LOGGER_PRODUCTION_MODE.md

 ### **3. Developer-Friendly:**

-- Full logging in Figma Make
-- Easy debugging on localhost
+- Full logging on localhost
 - Manual override available if needed

 ---